barchart/alerting-service-public/README.md

 	An array of "Alert" objects belonging to the specified user.

-###subscribeAlerts(query, changeCallback, deleteCallback, createCallback)
+###subscribeAlerts(query, changeCallback, deleteCallback, createCallback, triggerCallback)

-Provides notification, via callbacks, when an alert has been created, changed, or deleted for a specific user.
+Provides notification, via callbacks, when an alert has been created, changed, or deleted, or triggered for a specific user.

+In order to maintain synchronized state, the "changeCallback" is used to provide a "refresh" of alert state.
+This happens when the subscription is first established and at any subsequent time in the future (e.g. when the client loses and re-establishes its connection).

 JSON-in (the "query" parameter):